-Moving native and exotic wildlife
+Moving native wildlife

 There are three 'levels' of documentation under the Nature Conservation Act 1992 under which wildlife may be moved.
 These are: